bleupen/halacious/README.md

 a better HAL processor for Hapi

-_Note: These docs are for Hapi version **8.0.0**.
-If you are using an earlier version of Hapi, please use Halacious version 2.x_

 ## Overview
 *Halacious* is a plugin for the HapiJS web application server that makes **HATEOASIFYING** your app ridiculously easy.
 When paired with a well-aged HAL client-side library, you will feel the warmth of loose API coupling and the feeling